Simple acts of kindness you can do to celebrate World Kindness Day

-The first World Kindness Day was in 1998, and it has been celebrated on Nov.
-13 every year since.
+The first World Kindness Day was in 1998, and it has been celebrated every year since.
 It is hosted by the World Kindness Movement, who says the day's purpose is just what the name implies.

 "The mission of the WKM is to inspire individuals towards greater kindness and to connect nations to create a kinder world," according to the group's website.